-The designated Health and Safety Officers in the nursery are Nicky Mekheimar Charlotte Holmes Katie Hutchinson and Wendy Freeman.
+The designated Health and Safety Officer in the nursery is Nicky Mekheimar.
+(Currently in training Wendy Freeman)

 The employer has overall and final responsibility for this policy being carried out at: The Children's Garden, The Walled Garden, Colney Hall, Watton Road, Norwich NR4 7TY.